Selective Majors and the Curious Case of UCSD

 Horace Greeley had the right idea

 You can absolutely still go West, even if parts of it are less welcoming than they once were.
-Just broaden your horizons, and a piece of paradise may be yours.
+Just broaden your horizons, and a piece of paradise can be yours.

 USC Unveils “Early Action” Admissions Option